japhero/ObsidianMain/Areas/Sat Prep/Math/Geometry and trigonometry.md

 - The sin cos and tan of corrosponding angles in similar triangles will allways be the same.

+**Using trig functions to find missing degrees**
+ - If the question is asking you for an angle and gives you 2  sides its always important to remember that we can use trig functions to figure out a ratio and then undo the trig functions by using the inverse of that same trig function giving the angle.
+ - For example if you are looking for an angle and you are given the side lengths of the hypotenuse and the opposite side we know that the $\sin$ of that angle would be the $\frac{opposite}{hypotenuse}$ knowing this we just apply the inverse sin to then find the angle $\sin^{-1}(\frac{opposite}{hypotenuse})=\text{target angle}\degree$

+> [!LESSON]- MAKE LESON

 ### Special right triangles

 ![[Screenshot 2024-08-02 at 2.25.51 PM.png|200]]